Cumulo-pro/Avail_tools/data/README.md

 # 🧩 Avail Validator Resources

-A curated index of validator resources for the Celestia ecosystem, designed to improve discoverability, accessibility, and collaboration across mainnet and testnet participants.
+A curated index of validator resources for the Avail  ecosystem, designed to improve discoverability, accessibility, and collaboration across mainnet and testnet participants.

 ## 🌐 Overview